 Areas of Expertise

 2019 Expected, Ph.D.
 Communication and Culture, York University, Toronto, ON.
-Dissertation: Digital Storytelling with Canadian youth in foster care
+Dissertation: Interdisciplinary audience perspectives on digital stories by adopted youth, and youth in foster care in Canada

 Since 2014, I have been a member of the Association of Registered Graphic Designers (RGD) as a student member .
 I was also a Student RGD between 2005-2008.
 Here are a few projects that I have completed since 2006:

 Globe and Mail, and NOW Magazine advertisements for the XVI International AIDS 2006 Conference, Toronto, Ontario.
 Published August 10-26.
 Logo by Forbes Design Group

 Graphic design work for the XVI International AIDS 2006 Conference, Toronto, Ontario.
 Published August 10-26.
 Logo by Forbes Design Group

 1 Incorporated by an Act of the Ontario legislature in 1996, the Association is the only professional body in Canada which has the right to regulate and govern its members in the practice of graphic design and confer to those who qualify the exclusive use of the designations “Registered Graphic Designer” and “RGD”. https://rgd.ca

 “Interactive, floating affirmations”.
 Actionscript 2.0 animation to support mental wellness, by clicking words which move forward as you interact with them, and fade away as you read and understand them.
 2010.

 Detail of sketch for “Extended”.
 Drawn at AGO life drawing session during course for PGY1-3 medical students at UofT.
 Director: Dr. Allison Crawford.
 December 2012